Bitune: Leveraging Bidirectional Attention to Improve Decoder-Only LLMs: Experiments

 Our core experiments involve training pretrained language models on an instruction-tuning dataset and zero-shot evaluating them on downstream tasks.
 We evaluate {\methodname} on multiple models, comparing results to standard finetuning with LoRA, and zero-shot results of pretrained models without finetuning.

 Specifically, we use a subset of the cleaned UltraFeedback \citep{cui2023ultrafeedback} dataset, which contains instructions and corresponding answers generated by various LLMs.
 From this dataset, we select completions generated by GPT-4 \citep{openai2024gpt4}, ensuring high-quality responses for training.
-To fit every model on a single GPU, we filter out samples longer than 512 tokens, which leaves us with around 10,000 samples for training.
+To fit every model on a single GPU, we filter out samples longer than 512 tokens, which leaves us with roughly 10,000 samples for training.
+For results on another instruction-tuning dataset, please see the Appendix \ref{appendix:alpaca}.

 We test the method on pretrained decoder-only language models of two different scales of approximately 2 billion and 7 billion parameters.
 The specific models used in our experiments are: Gemma 2B and 7B \citep{gemmateam2024gemma}, Llama2 7B \citep{llama2} and Llama3 8B \citep{llama3}, and Phi-2 \citep{phi}, which has 2.7 billion parameters.
 We use HuggingFace Transformers \citep{wolf-etal-2020-transformers} implementation of these models.
-We limit our experiments to these specific models due to their popularity and also our limited resources.

 For updating the weights we use the HuggingFace PEFT \citep{peft} implementation of LoRA, with the default rank of 8, and apply it to all linear layers of MLP and self-attention components of the model.
 We compare {\methodname} with the following three baselines: \textbf{Pretrained} - initial model without any finetuning; \textbf{LoRA} - model finetuned with LoRA without \methodname-specific modifications, using rank of 8 as used in our method; and \textbf{LoRA$_{\text{16}}$} - model finetuned with LoRA, using a rank of 16 to provide a fair comparison in terms of the number of parameters, as our method introduces two sets of weights.